Decolonize Your Practice!

 Liberation and Decolonization through a mental health lens:

-We'll dive into the meaning of some concepts: liberation, decolonization, anti-oppression, buzzwords in the social justice world.
-So that we can use them thoughtfully and understanding them through a mental health, wellness, and healing lens.
+We'll dive into the meaning of key concepts: liberation, decolonization, anti-oppression.
+Although these are buzzwords in the social justice world, you'll learn to use them thoughtfully and understanding them through a mental health, wellness, and healing lens.
 You'll work on how to apply these concepts in your practice. and how to avoid falling into virtue signaling.

 Week 4